 A1PI-deficient subjects, who are A1PI treatment naïve or have previously been treated with A1PI augmentation therapy, will be enrolled.
-Subjects who are receiving or have recently been exposed to A1PI augmentation therapy at the time of study enrollment will be required to undergo an adequate washout period (minimum of 4 weeks from the time of prior A1PI treatment withdrawal) during screening.
-Screening A1PI measurement may be repeated due to suspected inadequate washout.
+Subjects who are receiving or have recently been exposed to A1PI augmentation therapy at the time of study enrollment will be required to undergo an adequate washout period (minimum of 4 weeks from the time of last A1PI treatment) during screening.
+Screening A1PI measurement may be taken at any time during the Screening period for treatment-naïve subjects.
+For subjects who have previously received alpha-1 augmentation therapy, Screening A1PI measurement should be taken at the end of the wash-out period.
 During the washout period, subjects will be allowed to undergo other screening procedures for eligibility determination.

-Subjects meeting eligibility criteria will be required to undergo bronchoscopy/BAL procedures at baseline and following IP treatment for the evaluation of the effects of GLASSIA augmentation therapy at the labeled dosage of 60 mg/kg BW/week on the levels of A1PI and in the ELF.
-Once the target of 15 to 18 evaluable subjects is reached, the remaining subjects to be enrolled will be waived from undergoing the baseline and on-treatment bronchoscopy/BAL procedures.
-A subject will be considered evaluable only if acceptable BAL samples are obtained at both baseline and on-treatment BAL visits (see Section 20.5 and Figure 20-2 for BAL sample acceptability criteria and definition of evaluable subjects).
+Subjects meeting eligibility criteria will be required to undergo bronchoscopy/BAL procedures at baseline and following IP treatment for the evaluation of the effects of GLASSIA augmentation therapy at the labeled dosage of 60 mg/kg BW/week on the levels of A1PI and for the term in the ELF.
+Once the target of 15 to 18 evaluable subjects has been reached, the remaining subjects to be enrolled will be waived from undergoing the baseline and on-treatment bronchoscopy/BAL procedures.
+A subject will be considered evaluable only if acceptable BAL samples (defined as a total recovery of \geq 20% of the instilled volume of saline) are obtained at both baseline and on-treatment BAL.